owncloud/web/docs/testing.md

 ### Acceptance Tests

 At ownCloud, we have decided to adopt Docker as the main environment for developing our application.
 This also applies for running our acceptance tests.
-To run the tests without Docker on your local machine, please refer to the [old testing guide]({{< ref "testing-old.md" >}})
+To run the tests without Docker on your local machine, please refer to the [manual testing guide]({{< ref "testing-manual.md" >}})

 #### Prerequisites